presnick/ProgramsInformationPeople/_sources/SimplePythonData/Logicaloperators.rst

    This may seem like a lot of typing but it is absolutely necessary.
 You cannot take a shortcut.

    Well, actually, you can take a shortcut but not that way.
-Remember the :ref:`in operator <sequences-in-operator>` for strings and sequences?
-You could write ``number in [5, 6, 7]``.
+In the next chapter you'll learn about the :ref:`in operator <sequences-in-operator>` for strings and sequences: you could write ``number in [5, 6, 7]``.

 **Check your understanding**